Rape as Backstory

 A popular way to establish a character as having a motivation for their depression, angst, distrust of others, and other anti-social tendencies is to have the revelation that they were raped at some point in their past.
-About 95% of the characters given this treatment are female, but there are still cases of male characters (although even that is predominantly by other men).
+The overwhelming majority of characters given this treatment are female, but there are still cases of male characters (although even that is predominantly by other men).

 It is extremely common in bad fanfiction.
 What better justification could your Sympathetic Sue